stark1tty/awesome-PhD/README.md

 # Unsorted

 ### Accessibility and Inclusion

-#### Text to Speech
-- [FREE TTS](https://www.text-to-speech.online/): A free speech service feature that converts text to lifelike speech.

-#### Tools for Disabilities
-- [ECOUTE](https://github.com/SevaSk/ecoute): Ecoute is a live transcription tool that provides real-time transcripts for both the user's microphone input (You) and the user's speakers output (Speaker) in a textbox.
-It also generates a suggested response using OpenAI's GPT-3.5 for the user to say based on the live transcription of the conversation.
-Good for prompting those with social anxiety, hearing issues and other disabilities.

 #### Translators
 - [DEEPL](https://www.deepl.com/en/translator): Translator that outperforms Google Translator, albeit more limited language selection.